Work Portfolio Package (WPP)

 If there is no specific indication, then use the above guidelines in consultation with your tutor(!)

-In addition to the package, you MUST include two pages of evidence as supplementary material.
+You MUST include two pages of evidence as supplementary material.
 This should be contextualised during the application.
-This supplementary material should demonstrate the actual work you have described in the application.
+This supplementary material should be individual work that demonstrates claims that you have made in the application.
 For example, it might include a CAD drawing, sample code, prototype, user testing results — any part of your work in TechLauncher that can provide evidence to help you demonstrate that you have met the criteria.

 Your work will be assessed against the following criteria: